Iterative Learning and Extremum Seeking for Repetitive Time-Varying Mappings: Main results

 \end{remark} we can rewrite (\ref{eqn:mlbs}) as

+{It should be noted that $x^*$ in {{(\ref{eqn:mlbs1})}} is only used for conceptual analysis; in fact, we do not require the knowledge of $x^*$ in implementation, because only (\ref{eqn:iles1}) is implemented in practice.}

-Before presenting our main results, we impose the following assumptions. \begin{itemize} \item A1) The time varying optimizer $x^*\in C^1: [0,L]\to\mathbb{R}^n$ and optimal trajectory $f^*\in C^1: [0,L]\to\mathbb{R}$; \item A2) The initial condition of each iteration of (\ref{eqn:iles1}) is identical and equal to zero, i.e. $x_k(0)=x(0)=0, \forall k$; so is the MLB system (\ref{eqn:mlbs}), i.e. $z_k(0)=x(0)=0$ for all $k$; \item A3) Assume that $Q$ is bounded and $Q\ge\delta I$, where $\delta$ is a known positive real number. \end{itemize}
+Before presenting our main results, we impose the following assumptions. \begin{itemize} \item A1) The time-varying optimizer trajectory $x^*\in C^1: [0,L]\to\mathbb{R}^n$ and optimal value trajectory $f^*\in C^1: [0,L]\to\mathbb{R}$; \item A2) The initial condition of each iteration of (\ref{eqn:iles1}) is identical and equal to zero, i.e. $x_k(0)=x(0)=0, \forall k$; so is the MLB system (\ref{eqn:mlbs}), i.e. $z_k(0)=x(0)=0$ for all $k$; \item A3) Assume that {{$\|Q\|$}} is bounded and $Q\ge\delta I$, where $\delta$ is a known positive real number. \end{itemize}

 \begin{remark} A1 is assumed to ensure the existence of $F(x,t)$'s first-order partial derivative $\frac{\partial F(x,t)}{\partial t}$, which is required by integration by parts.
-A2 is a {{common}} assumption in majority of ILC literatures to simplify derivations \cite{Bristow}, called \textit{identical initial condition (i.i.c)}.
+A2 is a {{common}} assumption in majority of ILC literature to simplify derivations \cite{Bristow}, called \textit{identical initial condition (i.i.c)}.
 The second part of A2 is assumed to let MLB system be in accordance with the original system.
 A3 means that we do not require exact knowledge about $Q$, the Hessian matrix, but requires a lower bound of $Q$ for the minimum case, since a known $Q$ means having a precise knowledge about the plant, which is generally impossible {{in practice}}. $\delta$ is only required by the following conceptual analysis, does not restrict our method's applicability. \end{remark}

 Taking integration on both sides of (\ref{eqn:mlbs1}), it turns to be